 How to make a graduate a job offer that they can't refuse

 You found the perfect graduate intern.
-They are intelligent, have great academics, an interest in the world of startups (and your startup in particular) and maybe even a chunk of relevant work experience.
-The only problem is that another company has a keen eye on this person too – perhaps more than one company - and there may be graduate recruitment agencies involved too (usually well-versed in ensuring their candidate accepts a job offer!).
-The last card that you are likely to be able to play is the job offer itself.
-Making a job offer can be tricky, as you need to ensure you go through the correct steps and do it in the proper way, so that the candidate knows that you are serious and genuinely excited for them to join your company.
+They're intelligent, have great academics, an interest in the world of startups (and your startup in particular), and maybe even a chunk of relevant work experience.
+The only problem is that another company has a keen eye on this person too - perhaps more than one company - and maybe graduate recruitment agencies involved too (usually well-versed in ensuring their candidate accepts a job offer!).
+The last card that you'll likely be able to play is the job offer itself.
+Convincing, personal, and welcoming are all the things a job offer should be to get the grad you want, but how do you achieve this?

 Here are the main things to think about: